garysheng/faithwalk-os/why-i-follow-christ.md

 The [Dead Sea Scrolls](https://www.growingchristians.org/christian-evidences/are-biblical-prophecies-accurate) confirm these prophecies were written centuries before their fulfillment, eliminating post-facto additions.

-But of all the historical claims of Christianity, none is more central—or more thoroughly documented—than the resurrection of Jesus Christ.
+But of all the historical claims in the Bible, none is more central—or more thoroughly documented—than the resurrection of Jesus Christ.
 This single event, if true, changes everything.

 ### The Resurrection
 *Why the best-attested miracle in history demands a response.*